SanCrystal/schoolinka-api/readme.md

 ```
     npm run dev
 ```
 The API will be available at http://localhost:7900.
+Live URL is available at [Schoolinka Blog API](https://schoolinka-api.onrender.com/)

+---
+To test all endpoints live, replace all localhost instances with the url above and make a **CURL** request

 ## API Endpoints